kiritop/RIDAProjectBurnScar/README.md

 ![png]('material/flow.png')

+'main.py' are contain big tree function which consists of "data_preparation from 'image_processing.py'" , "predict_main from 'predict_module.py'" and the last one "create_polygon from 'create_polygon.py'"

 'data_preparation' function is image processing which will resample satellite image(jp2) all range into 10m and move into 'sentinel_process/Image' folder.
 And next step finction will call subprocess 'sentinel_process.py'.